 The Custodial Manager – uniformed officers responsible for managing Band 3 and 4 staff (see also “Band 3 / Band 4”) Band 3 / Band 4 – Prison Officer grades – Band 3 is the main grade for Officers, Band 4 officers are also known as “supervisory Officers” and Supervisory Officers – see also “Band 3 / Band 4” Band 3 / Band 4 – Prison Officer grades – Band 3 is the main grade for Officers, Band 4 officers are also known as “supervisory Officers thought the jail ‘safer’ than similar prisons, with ‘very caring’ staff and ‘very good’ relations with prisoners.
 They noted a strong focus on ‘encouragement and praise, not shouting and criticising’.
-Joint staff-prisoner events, inc. a community fair, coffee morning and sport, made ‘a huge difference’.
+Joint staff-prisoner events, including a community fair, coffee morning and sport, made ‘a huge difference’.
 Staff management of complex, challenging and vulnerable prisoners was ‘better than other jails’, and they highlighted families’ involvement in planning and support.
-Keywork was ‘working really well’ and in-cell phones praised..
+A national scheme under which Prison Officers are given training and time to work one-to-one with around six prisoners, aimed at supporting their management and rehabilitation was ‘working really well’ and in-cell phones praised.
 They liked monthly prisoner-manager wing forums, and thought staff-manager relations good (with a ‘highly visible’, ‘proactive’ and ‘supportive’ Governor).
-They rated the daily full staff briefing attended by the No. 1 and Deputy and liked the ‘strong culture’ of giving thanks to staff for work well done.
+They rated the daily full staff briefing attended by the An informal term referring to a prison’s Governor (or Director in private jails) and Deputy, and liked the ‘strong culture’ of giving thanks and due credit to staff for work well done.